Navpreet2289/AfloCommerce/README.md

 - Login Authorization requires a refresh after sign in.
 A polished emitter will be added soon
 - needs to accomodate parent and child categories in the "Category" dropdown in shop

+- Heavy Affillio functions development in progress:  This open-source project has been exposed to empower technology firms currently working with Michael Logic™ Administration.
+Please be aware that this project is in version 0.1+ release and will change drastically at the publish of Affillio v.1.0.

 <p align="center">
   <img src="client/assets/aflo_docs/affillio_nodejs_banner.jpg" alt="Affillio AI NodeJS Module" width="100%"/>
 </p>